 The 'rates and annual charges outstanding percentage' assesses the impact of uncollected rates and annual charges on council's liquidity and the adequacy of debt recovery efforts.
-The benchmark set by OLG is less than 10 per cent for regional and rural councils.
+The benchmark set by OLG is less than 5 per cent for metropolitan councils.